 The company PT PP (Persero) Tbk – founded in 1953 by the Indonesian government under the name NV Pembangunan Perumahan – became the country’s first state-owned construction company in 1971.
 PP held its initial public offering in 2010 and since 2016, PP has been diversified its business lines into 7 pillars grouped into 3 categories.
 While the upstream business consists of PP Property, PP Energy, and PP Infrastructure, PP Construction and PP EPC represent the midstream business.
 The third category is downstream business, with PP Urban and PP Equipment.
 Diversification has considerably strengthened PP as a company beside the positive development of stock trading.
 The value of the subsidiary PP Property stock has also significantly increased since going public in 2015.
 In addition, the PP brand, compared to other stock companies in the construction industry, enjoys great recognition in Indonesia and an excellent reputation among the public.

-Indonesia: one of the largest growth markets
+Indonesia: one of the

 Indonesia is one of the largest and fastest-growing construction markets in Asia.
 AECOM, the multinational engineering and consultancy firm, predicts that by 2020, the country will have achieved the highest growth rate in its market segment in the region.